-Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]
+Direction and Codirection indices [draft version, please report errors or suggestions, thanks]

 In finance there are several metrics which can be applied to algorithmic trading as well.
-However, a trader may find more useful and intuitive, other, more specific, metrics, specifically designed for the context of automated trading systems and algorithmic trading.
+However, a trader may find more useful and intuitive, other, more specific, dynamic metrics, specifically designed for the context of automated trading systems and algorithmic trading.

 Summary of metrics on this page